 Key strengths:

-Ideal for: Applications where accuracy and verifiability are paramount—financial analysis, healthcare information, legal research.
+Ideal for: Applications where accuracy and verifiability matter most -- financial analysis, healthcare information, legal research.

 Note: Pricing requires direct contact, which may not suit smaller teams needing predictable costs.